 How many vacations days do you have ?!

-This is the most common question I get when I tell people I visited 21 cities in 8 countries for a single year, all while working a full-time desk job.
+This is the most common question I get when I tell people I visited 25 countries in 2 years, all while working a full-time desk job.

 So what should you do to find the travel time you need?